qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 * references to style sheet files

 The **build** version uses a different approach, since it strives to be a self-contained Web application that has no outgoing references.
 Therefore, all necessary resources are copied over to the build directory tree.
 Having said that, URIs are still used in the build version, yet these are only references confined to the build directory tree:
-  * JS class code is put into the (probably various) output files of the generator run (what you typically find under *build/script/*.js*).
+  * JS class code is put into the (probably various) output files of the generator run (what you typically find under the *build/script* path).
 The bootstrap file references the others with relative URIs.
   * Graphics and other resources are referenced with relative URIs from the compiled scripts.
 Those resources are typically found under the *build/resource* path.
-  * Translation strings and CLDR information can be directly included in the bootstrap file (where they need not be referenced through URIs, the default), or be put in separate files (where they have to be referenced).
+  * Translation strings and CLDR information can be directly included in the generated files (where they need not be referenced through URIs), or be put in separate files (where they have to be referenced).

 So, in summary, in the *build* version some references might be resolved by directly including the specific information, while the remaining references are usually confined to the build directory tree.
 That is why you can just pack it up and copy it to your web server for deployment.
 The *source* version is normally used directly off of  the file system, and employs relative URIs to reference all necessary files.
 Only in cases where you e.g. need to include interaction with a backend you will want to run the source version from a web server environment.
 For those cases the following details will be especially interesting.
 Others might want to skip the remainder of this section for now.